10 Best Dogs for First-Time Owners - CityDogsLife Skip to content

 Pug

-They can reach 13 inches in height, and weight up to 18 pounds.
+They reach 13 inches in height and weigh up to 18 pounds.

 10. Yorkshire Terrier